nodersteam/cosmostestnet/README.md

-This repository contains guides, scripts and tools for testnet projects built on the Cosmos network
+This repository contains guides, scripts and tools for testnet projects on the Cosmos network
 ----------------------------------------------------------------------------------------------------

 ![](https://i.yapx.ru/SCTOf.jpg)